manpagez: man pages & more

 COPYRIGHT

-GNU Make is free software; you can redistribute it and/or modify it under
+GNU make is free software; you can redistribute it and/or modify it

-Software Foundation; either version 3 of the License, or (at your option)
+Free Software Foundation; either version 2, or (at your option) any

 ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or